-Sports Studies (BTEC Level 3 Extended Certificate)
+Sports Studies (BTEC Level 3 Extended Certificate - equivalent to 1 x A Level)

 Students should have a keen interest in all aspects of sport as well as a passion for researching the various theoretical aspects of exercise.
 Candidates should also be competent in producing physical performances in practical sport.
 This qualification is aimed at learners who are looking to progress to higher education or employment related to a career in sport.